aldwinp35/cs50_final_project/README.md

     * An Instagram Business Account.
     * A Facebook Page connected to that account

-    In the log in dialog process, the user select instagram account that will be use and the facebook page connected to that account.
+    In the log in dialog process, the user select an instagram account that will be use, and the facebook page connected to that account.

     This will give Ospost an user access token that contains the permissions to post on that instagram account.

-2. Create post (schedule)
+2. Create post (schedule a post)

-    To create and schedule a post, user does following:
+    To create and schedule a post, user does the following:

     * Select the media (only image are supported: jpg, jpeg)
     * Crop image if needed
     * Enter a caption (optional)
-    * Enter a datetime (a date greater than present date and no longer than 50 days)
+    * Enter a datetime (a date greater than present date, and no longer than 50 days)
+3. Edit
-3. Edit, Remove post
+4. Remove post
-4. Publish post
+5. Publish post

     To publish a post on instagram, the user can use *publish now* or wait for the cron job to publish it on the specified date.